 Letters of recommendation and/or essays may be needed, depending on your academic major.
 Visit your major department’s website to check its admission requirements.

-Doctoral and terminal degrees
+Doctoral and terminal degrees: additional requirements

 Our doctoral and terminal degrees — the highest degree offered in a field of study — have more application requirements.
 You can find them on the programs’ webpages: